dhahar/Tableau-Projects-/README.md

-street: Street address of the property. neighborhood, neighborhood_cleansed: Neighborhood where the property is located (raw and cleaned data). city, state, zipcode, country_code, country: Geographical information about the listing’s location. latitude, longitude: Geographic coordinates of the property.
+street: Street address of the property. neighborhood, neighborhood_cleansed: Neighborhood where the property is located (raw and cleaned data). city, state, zipcode, country_code, country: Geographical information about the listing’s location. latityeude, longitude: Geographic coordinates of the property.
 is_location_exact: Indicates if the location provided is accurate.
+# key findings
 Average Price per Bedroom
 Average Price by Zip Code
 Revenue by Year